openclarity/vmclarity/rfc/multiple-assets-in-findings.md

 Once done, the database and controller logic should also be updated to handle cases when:
 - the finding needs to be created or updated
-- the assets need to be removed from a finding but are not found
+- the assets need to be removed from a finding but are not present
 - the assets need to be added to a finding but are already present
 - any other edge cases not covered above